nprapps/dailygraphics/README.md

 ----------------------------------

 This section describes usage of NPR's copytext rig for syncing text from a Google Spreadsheet.

-As of April 2015, we've changed our approach to authenticating with Google to sync Google Spreadsheet data.
-Now, dailygraphics relies on OAuth authentication.
-This approach is more secure (username and password are no longer stored in environment variables) and works for accounts with two-factor authentication enabled.

-If you cloned dailygraphics prior to April 2015, and want to update to the latest version, be sure to ```pip install –U -r requirements.txt```

-Following the steps in [this blog post](http://blog.apps.npr.org/2015/03/02/app-template-oauth.html), you will need to:
-1. Set up a Google API application for your organization
-2. Save the client environment variables in your ```.bash_profile```
-3. Authenticate with Google.

-You should only need to do this once.

-_(**NPR Visuals:** The environment variables you need have already been generated, so you can skip part 1.
-Contact Alyson, David or Chris for more information.)_

 When you create a new graphic, dailygraphics will by default clone our [dailygraphics copy spreadsheet template](https://docs.google.com/spreadsheets/d/1ciRc--h8HuBpQzMebVygC4x_y9dvKxp6OA45ccRrIX4/edit#gid=0).
 To use a different spreadsheet (either in your graphics templates or in a particular project), update the ```graphic_config.py``` file in your graphic's folder with the ID of your spreadsheet: